treehouses/cli/README.md

         <daily|weekly|monthly>
 internet                                  checks if the rpi has access to internet services [service_name] [command]         executes the given command on the specified service
-           [planet]                       planet Learning is a generic learning system built in Angular & CouchDB [kolibri]                      kolibri is the offline learning platform using DJango [nextcloud]                    nextcloud is a safe home for all your data, files, etc [netdata]                      netdata is distributed, real-time performance and health monitoring for systems [mastodon]                     mastodon is a free, open-source social network server [moodle]                       Learning management system built in PHP [pihole]                       the Pi-hole® is a DNS sinkhole that protects your devices from unwanted content [privatebin]                   privateBin is a minimalist, open source online pastebin [portainer]                    portainer is a lightweight management UI for Docker environments
+           [planet]                       Planet Learning is a generic learning system built in Angular & CouchDB [kolibri]                      kolibri is a learning platform using DJango [nextcloud]                    Nextcloud is a safe home for all your data, files, etc [netdata]                      Netdata is distributed, real-time performance and health monitoring for systems [mastodon]                     Mastodon is a free, open-source social network server [moodle]                       Moodle is a learning management system built in PHP [pihole]                       the Pi-hole® is a DNS sinkhole that protects your devices from unwanted content [privatebin]                   privateBin is a minimalist, open source online pastebin [portainer]                    portainer is a lightweight management UI for Docker environments